 Mr. Misner joined the AHS family in 2009 after having owned and operated a video production company for over 16 years.
 "I am very passionate about quality video production and emphasize professionalism throughout the entire course," reports Misner.
 Recording Engineer/background:Misner graduated with a BBA with a concentration in the Music Business from Belmont Universityin 1985.
 Upon graduation, he ventured to Doraville's famed Studio One assisting Johnny Van Zant (now lead singer for Lynyrd Skynyrd).
 After becoming disillusioned with the music business, Misner ventured in another business, building his family business into revenues of over $1,000,000.00.
 But Misner's calling was to be creative and in 1993, Misner started Videotimes, a boutique video production company.
 As the event business grew, Misner capitalized on the "high end" event business and developed a unique style of editing with an eye on customer satisfaction.
 His work ethic is what built the business combined with a talent for creativity.
 Alpharetta High School placed one of their students in Misner's studio in 2004/2005.
 The student developed into a valued employee and went on to Florida's Full Sail University.
 Misner Joins AHS:In May of 2009, AHS contacted Misner to look at their video program with the possibility of joining their team.
 "I saw the potential right away," said Misner.
 After sitting with students that May, several students went to the principal to REQUEST Misner to teach.
 "There is no higher compliment than to have students request you," says Misner.
 Mr. Misner came onboard in August, 2009 and immediately changed the program.
 Changes: "I now have an eye on producing our productions in HD and putting our productions online" reports Misner.
 Final Cut Pro was implemented within weeks of signing a teaching contract with Fulton County.
 The "old style" news production was changed in favor of a virtual studio; and all of the cameras were replaced with HD cameras that read from internal hard drives and SD cards.
 The focus on the program is to get the technology into the students' hands, increase the quality of production, and build relationships with industry and higher education.
 "I want my students to have what I would want for my own children," says Misner.
 The technology today is far less expensive than it was just 5 years ago.
 Misner says, "There is no excuse to not strive to produce the best we can.
 I want my students to build their portfolios while concentrating on good work ethic.
 There is no telling where they will go with the tools I am getting into their hands!"
 The Emmys (Student Production Awards): In 2014, The National Academy of Television Arts and Sciences recognized the productions of Alpharetta High School.
 AHS was awarded High School Production Awards presented at the 2014 Emmy Awards.
 This is a huge honor and now it has raised the bar for our students.
 AHS was also recognized at the 2015, 2016 and 2017, 2018, and 2019 Student Production Awards for outstanding excellence in Animation, Sound, Long Form Video, PSA, Music Video, Cultural Affairs, Commercials, Onscreen Talent and so much more!
 Student Television Network and Other Accolades:STN recognized Misner as the 2016 Teacher of the Year for the entire country!
 This is a huge honor and has enabled our program to continue to be nationally recognized.
 In Addition, the State of Georgia recognized Misner as the Trade and Industry Teacher of the Year for 2016.
 In May 2016, Public Broadcasting Service (PBS) named Misner as a Digital Innovator.
 Misner also received outstanding achievement as "Best Video" produced by a teacher at the 2016 STN Video Conference.
 Leadership:In 2016, Misner was selected for the new leadership program, LEAD CTAE.
 This program is designed to give Career Tech Instructors a full view of how Career Tech provides the WORKFORCE of Georgia!
 APPLE:In 2017, Apple recognized Misner and awarded him the honor of being an Apple Teacher!
 Misner became an Apple Distinguished Educator in 2019.
 Film:In 2018, Misner created the first Film Class for Fulton County focusing on the film genre of production.
 The class sent 5 out of 5 seniors to film schools!

 Dr. Charles Laux is the Director of Orchestras at Alpharetta High School where his duties include directing five levels of orchestra, including the nationally recognized AHS Symphony Orchestra and teaching level one video editing.
 He also serves as Essential Elements clinician, consultant, and contributor for the Hal Leonard Corporation, the world’s largest music publisher.
-Dr. Laux holds degrees in music education from Ohio University, the University of Nevada – Las Vegas, and a Ph.D. from The Ohio State University with a minor concentration is in Educational Technology.
+Dr. Laux holds degrees in music education from Ohio University, the University of Nevada – Las Vegas, and a Ph.D. from The Ohio State University with a minor concentration in Educational Technology.
 An educator for over 20 years, Dr. Laux has worked with diverse student populations from elementary school through collegiate level.
 He served as Assistant Professor of Music Education at Kennesaw State University from 2012-2016 where he taught string techniques and pedagogy, music education technology, supervised student teachers, conducted the KSU Philharmonic and coordinated string outreach activities, including serving as founding director of the KSU String Project.
 Previously Dr. Laux directed award-winning school orchestra programs in Nevada, Florida, and Ohio.
-Endorsed as an artist educator by D’Addario Orchestral and Eastman Stringed Instruments, Dr. Laux has presented over 100 educational sessions for organizations such as the Midwest Clinic, American String Teachers Association, Technology Institute for Music Education, Association for Technology in Music Instruction, and at music conferences spanning 22 states.
+Endorsed as an artist educator by D’Addario Orchestral and Eastman Stringed Instruments, Dr. Laux has presented over 100 educational sessions for organizations such as the Midwest Clinic, American String Teachers Association, Technology Institute for Music Education, Association for Technology in Music Instruction, and at music conferences spanning 24 states.
 He regularly presents professional development in-services for school districts across the country and has presented internationally at Colegio Menor San Francisco near Quito, Ecuador.
 Dr. Laux remains in frequent demand across the nation as an orchestra clinician, conductor, and adjudicator.
+He has been a Mac user and interested in audio/video since 1992.
 He runs a blog for orchestra directors at OrchestraTeacher.net